Breast Cancer – Past and Present

 Factors That Put Women at Higher Risk for Psychosocial Distress

-A number of risk factors have been identified that are associated with psychosocial distress.
+Several risk factors have been identified that are associated with psychosocial distress.
 The specific type of breast cancer surgery, and whether a woman is receiving chemotherapy or radiation therapy does not seem to influence the level of distress.
-In fact, women with noninvasive breast cancer have similar concerns about recurrence as women with invasive disease.
+Women with noninvasive breast cancer have similar concerns about recurrence as women with invasive disease.

 What makes each of these patient characteristics a risk factor for psychosocial distress after breast cancer?

-- It is not surprising that a woman who is already having ongoing depression or psychological distress prior to the cancer diagnosis may not be able to take this additional burden of this life-threatening disease.
+• It is not surprising that a woman who is already having ongoing depression or psychological distress before the cancer diagnosis may not be able to take the additional burden of this life-threatening disease.

 Conclusion